-Duration - Mandatory for a fixed term
+Duration - Either for an indefinite period or for a fixed term always expressed in years.

-It has two bodies, the General Meeting of the partners

-and the manager (or managers), who need not be a partner.
+It has two bodies, the General Meeting of the partners and the manager (or managers), who need not be a partner.

 Only the Ltd itself is liable for its debts with its own property.